ktisis-tools/xiv-reversal-rs/README.md

 Additionally, due to some unknown funkiness, the DLL injector will only work with an instance of the game launched via [XIVQuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).
 I'm not sure why, and haven't yet looked in-depth to find out why.

-Finally, this tool is not intended to be a competitor to CMTool or Anamnesis.
+Finally, this tool is not intended to be a replacement for CMTool or Anamnesis.
 My focus is not to replicate the functionality of either, but to instead fill its own niche, whatever that may be.

 ## Acknowledgements